maciejkorolik/Portfolio-website/Readme.md

-### Simple one-page site that can be used as personal website or portfolio.
+### Simple one-page site that can be used as a template for personal website or portfolio.

+It was my first "finished" web development project done after some time of learning HTML, CSS and JS.

 Website is fully responsive and was coded with "mobile-first" methodology.
 It uses Flexbox and CSS grid.